cs-espace-pda/cs-espace-pda.github.io/collections/_products/product_safescale.md

 ### Secured

-{{page.v_safescale}} provides a gateway system that offers encryption and identity management including access encryption, Web Firewall, IAM, SSO, Identity brokering and more.
+{{page.v_safescale}} provides system firewalls, intrusion detection, web firewall and identity and access management including social login and brokering and monitoring security dashboards

 What {{site.data.str.pda}} can bring you?
 -----------------------------------------